 Once there was a girl called Maya.
 Maya was 19 years old and very beautiful.
 She was also very poor.
 She lived in a village on the bank of a big river.
 Maya was engaged to be married to a young man called Prakash.
-Prakash lived in another village on the opposite side of the river.
-The river was very wide and fast, and there were crocodiles in it.

-One day Maya heard that Frakash was very ill, and might even die.
+Prakash lived in another village on the opposite side of the one day Maya heard that Prakash was very ill, and might even die.
 She became very anxious about Prakash.
 She loved him very much, and she wanted to go and be with him if he was sick, and especially if he might die.

 So she went down to the river, where there was a ferry-boat.
 The ferry-boat used to be rowed by a ferry-man called Ram.
 When Maya said she wanted to cross the river Ram asked her for a fare of Rs.
 10. Maya said that she did not have Rs.
 10, but that she would pay Ram later.
 Ram refused.
-Then Maya pleaced with him to take her because Prakash was so ill, and might die.
+Then Maya pleaded with him to take her because Prakash was so ill, and might die.
 Ram refused again.
-Then he said that he would take Maya across, but or one condition-that she should sleep with him first.
+Then he said that he would take Maya across, but on one condition-that she should sleep with him first.